Changdang/Changdang.github.io/_posts/2021-06-06-Just-another-Sunday-passes-by.md

 Friends can take advantages of you.

 No one is honest to me as much as myself.
+No matter what happens I hope I would not loose myself.

 Critical thinking is a must on a daily basis.
 However, going with the flow is fun if only the mind does not think too much. haha